 Fitness

-Functional Movement Screen (FMS): Can It Really Prevent Sports Injuries?
+Functional Movement Screen (FMS): Can It Actually Prevent Sports Injuries?

 The Functional Movement Screen (FMS) is a standardized screening tool made up of seven movement tests.
 These assess dysfunctional patterns, asymmetries, and overall movement quality by looking at the interaction of strength, flexibility, mobility, balance, coordination, and proprioception.

-Compression Therapy for Athletic Recovery: Does It Really Work?
+Compression Therapy for Athletes: Does It Actually Help Recovery?

 Did you know that some of the world’s top athletes swear by compression boots after every training session?